Zerrtified/consul/README.md

 # consul
 Three-node Consul cluster using Terraform.

 Infrastructure provisioning via Terraform is currently a work in progress.
+All instances and SG currently deployable via Terraform.
+Configuration of Consul services still outstanding.

  Consul configuration is outlined below.

 ## Manual Consul Setup